pdmosses/metaborg.github.io/docs/references/pipelines/types.md

 PIE DSL uses a static type system, so type errors are found before compilation.
 The PIE DSL supports subtypes, generics and methods on types.

+## Nullability

+PIE DSL keeps explicit track of nullability, so an expression cannot be null unless [the type of the expression is nullable](#nullable-type).

+!!! todo
+    Fully document nullability.

 ## Super types and subtypes

 When a type `X` is a subtype of type `Y`, you can use an expression with type `X` wherever an expression with type `Y` is expected.